MRtrix3/mrtrix3/CONTRIBUTING.md

 merged into the main *MRtrix3* repository.
 This involves setting up a "Pull Request", which proposes merging the changes that you have made in your repository fork into the relevant branch of the main *MRtrix3* repository.
 It additionally enables both discussion with the core development team regarding those changes, and explicit code review.

 The "*head*" branch of the Pull Request should be the Git branch on your fork of the repository within which you have performed the relevant changes.
 The "*base*" *repository* should be the main *MRtrix3* repository; however, the base *branch* will depend on the nature of the contribution:

--  If [fixing a bug](#fixing-a-bug), then the base branch should be "`master`" (just as was used when first constructing the branch in your fork).
+-  If *fixing a bug*, then the base branch should be "`master`" (just as was used when first constructing the branch in your fork).

    Once merged, such code becomes immediately available to any user who